List of Amaya (TV series) characters: Dian Lamitan

 Dian Lamitan is the main antagonist of the series.
 She is the wife of Datu Bugna.
 She hated Amaya for being Bugna's daughter from an uripon named Dal'lang.
 Rajah Mangubat later found out that she was the reason why Datu Bugna died, why Marikit succumbed to mental illness, and why Amaya got flayed of her status as a binukot - and so he stripped Lamitan of her status as a Dian.
 She was sentenced to be an uripon for the rest of her lifetime but regains her status when her ally Angaway becomes the new Rajah of the puod.

 She declares herself the new Hara of the puod when Angaway dies.
 At the end, she is captured by her own daughter Marikit and Abrahm and surrenders her to Bagani and Amaya to face her own execution.
 She dies after being devoured by a giant sea creature Bakunawa summoned by Amaya.
-In the afterlife, she is punished by the spirits of Bugna, Binayaan, Awi, and Lingayan.
+In the afterlife, she is haunted for eternity by the spirits of Bugna, Binayaan, Awi, and Lingayan.